Last updated on October 13, 2023

 Is the MTG Arena Mastery Pass Worth It?

 This can leave us non-whale players in a… weird spot.
 So, they knocked down the rewards without shaving anything off the price tag, but does the money spent still cover the rewards offered?
-It can be hard to ignore the frustration (not entirely misplaced, mind you) with Wizards and focus purely on the bottom line, which is why we’re going to go over each Mastery Pass starting with Theros: Beyond Death to see if the math makes sense, or if you should just skip it this time around.
+For a moment let's focus purely on the bottom line, we’re going over each Mastery Pass starting with the latest and ending with Theros: Beyond Death to see if the math makes sense, or if you should just skip it this time around.

 What’s In It For You